yangc90/Horiseon_Project/README.md

 ![Screenshot 2023-05-03 002215](https://user-images.githubusercontent.com/129198313/235839182-cf9813b2-7535-42a3-8bac-cedb559f3401.png)

 Fourth screenshot shows an image of the benefits page.
 What benefits this company provides.
-It is diplayed in a black font that is easy to read and text is simple but enough for readers to understand.
+It is displayed in a white font that is easy to read and text is simple but enough for readers to understand.

 ![Screenshot 2023-05-03 002231](https://user-images.githubusercontent.com/129198313/235839309-68575d7b-8c78-41bd-9294-a1a666845eda.png)